Quantum state engineering by steering in the presence of errors: Dynamic errors

 As both the jump and diffusive part in Eq.~\eqref{eq:pb6} respect the purity of states, this equation induces the stochastic Schrödinger equation \begin{widetext}

 \end{widetext}

-Figures~\ref{fig:111} and \ref{fig:112} show a representative quantum trajectory and the average over $10^3$ quantum trajectories obtained from Eq.~\eqref{eq:pb9} with a initial state (in the Bloch representation) $\bm{r}(0) = (1,0,-1)/\sqrt{2}$, decay $\gamma = 0.1$, time-step $\delta t = 0.1,$ and probabilities $p(1) = p(2) = 1/2$, i.e., the probability of measuring in the correct and erroneous basis is the same.
+Figures~\ref{fig:111} and \ref{fig:112} show a representative quantum trajectory and the average over $10^3$ quantum trajectories obtained from Eq.~\eqref{eq:pb9} with an initial state (in the Bloch representation) $\bm{r}(0) = (1,0,-1)/\sqrt{2}$, decay $\gamma = 0.1$, time-step $\delta t = 0.1,$ and probabilities $p(1) = p(2) = 1/2$, i.e., the probability of measuring in the correct and erroneous basis is the same.
 The trajectory followed by the Bloch vector of the representative quantum trajectory shown in Figs.~\ref{fig111:a} and \ref{fig111:c}, displays the full-fledged stochastic contributions contained in Eq.~\eqref{eq:pb9} as it approaches the north pole.
 Specifically, from its initial position, its evolution is randomly governed by continuous, non-unitary evolution present in Eq.~\eqref{eq:pb9} when $\dd N(t) = 0$ and $\chi_1(t)= 1$, and the diffusive, non-unitary evolution when $\chi_2(t) = 1$.
-The steered state approaches the ideal target state---the north pole---notwithstanding as shown also in Fig.~\ref{fig:112}d in the trace distance.
-This type of fluctuating behavior stops when a jump to the north pole is registered.
+The steered state approaches the ideal target state---the north pole---notwithstanding, as shown also in the trace distance in Fig.~\ref{fig:112}d.
+This fluctuating behavior stops when a jump to the north pole is registered.
 The state stops evolving as this is a stationary state of Eq.~\eqref{eq:pb9}.

 Even though the quantum trajectories of Eq.~\eqref{eq:pb9} have a somewhat ``erratic'' behavior before a jump occurs (if it occurs), their average is precisely the one obtained from the ideal protocol where the measurement basis is always the correct one (see Fig.~\ref{fig:111}b and Fig.~\ref{fig:111}d and compare with Figs.~\ref{fig40:e} and \ref{fig40:j}).
 Therefore, as we stated at the beginning of this section, the protocol is fully robust to this type of error by design.